THE KOI KEEPER

 At a glistening koi pond, Toshiro draws philosophic and moral lessons from the multi-colored fish.
 He tells Sybil that koi seek perfection; if they fall short, they are released from a flawed life.
 Sybil is increasingly fascinated by Toshiro, who personifies the wisdom and resilience of koi.
 But is he her protector or her captor?

-Devastated by his double tragedy and with no inkling of his daughter’s whereabouts, Clay hires a Private Investigator who rips him off, a comely Journalist who enshrines Sybil’s disappearance online, and finally a Gang of criminals.
-But when Clay interferes with a drug bust involving his gang, he becomes persona non grata to the Thai authorities.
+Devastated by his double tragedy and with no inkling of his daughter’s whereabouts, Clay teams with a Gang of criminals.
+But when Clay interferes with the a drug bust involving his gang, he becomes persona non grata.
 The American Ambassador orders him to leave Thailand.

-Clay departs but secretly returns.
-He installs himself in a run-down boarding house to continue his search for Sybil.
+Clay departs but returns covertly.
+He installs himself in a run-down boarding house and continues his search for Sybil.

 Having lost her fight at the compound, an ex-trainee plots to kidnap Sybil and claim the reward offered for Sybil’s return.
 She leads a posse of “businessmen” into Toshiro’s compound.
 They grab Sybil, but Golden Girl and Toshiro appear in time to demolish the invaders.
 Toshiro tells Sybil she will commence fight training the next day.

-Golden Girl, the keeper of the koi, observes Toshiro’s growing interest in Sybil and twitches with jealousy.
-She reluctantly trains Sybil, whose skills improve rapidly.
+Golden Girl, the keeper of the koi, senses Toshiro’s growing attraction to Sybil and twitches with jealousy.
+She reluctantly trains Sybil to fight, and her skills improve rapidly.

-The next morning, as Sybil approaches the gates of the US Embassy, a van screeches to a halt before her.
+As she approaches the Embassy gates, a van screeches to a halt.
 Glimpsing Toshiro’s guards, Sybil takes off, jumping into the back of a tuk-tuk.
-The small vehicle squirms through the dense traffic, but ultimately Sybil is grabbed and returned to the compound.
+The small vehicle squirms through the dense traffic, but ultimately Sybil is captured, returned to the compound, and severely punished.

-Trapped again, with nowhere to go, Sybil focuses on the koi and grows to love them.
+Trapped again, with nowhere to go, Sybil settles into her new life.
+She focuses on the koi and grows to love them.
 She learns to identify the different types and how to care for them.
 With Ratana gone, they are her only friends.
 Toshiro appoints Sybil his Koi Keeper – replacing Golden Girl, who can barely conceal her rage.

 Toshiro visits a Thai Official, WONGSAWAT, seeking permission to acquire a piece of property to expand his business.
 Wongsawat is suspicious and refuses.

-On TV, the Journalist presents a follow-up report about kidnapping and human trafficking.
-Rumors about Toshiro figure prominently.
+On a web series, a Journalist Clay met presents Sybil’s story, casting suspicion on Toshiro as her kidnapper.
 Wongsawat sees the report, and his anger grows.
-At home, he is brutally attacked.
-But the attacker dies without revealing who was behind the assault.
+At home, Wongsawat is brutally attacked.
+But the attacker is killed without revealing who was behind the assault.

 Stockholm syndrome: Sybil becomes deeply enamored of Toshiro.
 She’s been seduced by his looks, his mysticism, his power, and the drugs he offers.
 Her moxie, her fighting ability, and her care of the koi have impressed him.
 He buys her new clothes, wines and dines her, and they make love for the first time.